Dadangdut33/Screen-Translate/readme.md

 **For Dev**
 - Python 3.5+, checked using [vermin](https://github.com/netromdk/vermin) (I am using python 3.9.6)
-- Libraries from python: os, sys, functools, json, webbrowser, subprocess, datetime, Mbox, tkinter, pathlib, asyncio
-- External libraries: pyperclip, pytesseract, pyautogui, pillow, deepl_scraper_pp, deep_translator, keyboard

-You can install them by running pip_install.bat or by installing them yourself, full details are located at [requirements.txt](https://github.com/Dadangdut33/Screen-Translate/blob/main/requirements.txt).<br>
+- Install [the dependencies](https://github.com/Dadangdut33/Screen-Translate/blob/main/requirements.txt) You can install them by running `pip_install.bat` or by typing `pip install -r requirements.txt` installing them yourself.
-*If i miss anything please let me know.

 # Tutorial on How To Install and Setup
 **For User**